Ferlab-Ste-Justine/envoy-transport-control-plane/README.md

       interval: Interval of health checks on each of the first service endpoints
       healthy_threshold: Number of health checks that should pass on an unhealthy endpoing of the first service before it is deemed health
       unhealthy_threshold: Number of health checks that should failed on an healthy endpoint of the first service before it is deemed unhealthy
+      http:
+        enabled: Whether to use an http healthcheck instead of a tcp connection check
+        path: Path of the health check http request
+        status_code_range: Range of acceptable status codes
+          First: First accepted status code in the range
+          Last: Last accepted status code in the range
     access_log_format: Format for the access logs of the first service.
 See: https://www.envoyproxy.io/docs/envoy/v1.25.2/configuration/observability/access_log/usage#config-access-log-format-strings
     tls_termination:
       listener_certificate: Path to a tls certificate to present to clients if the service should perform tls termination as opposed to tls passthrough.